 Washing your face at night is a quick and fast rule when it comes to caring for your skin, and that remains true even if you don’t wear makeup.
 Natural oils and sweat build up over the skin throughout the day.
 We are exposed to the atmosphere, which means dirt and toxins build up on the outer layer of our bodies.
 At the end of the day, not removing all of this dirt and gunk will cause skin irritation, inflammation, and acne breakout.

 When it comes to how to wash your face, you may think it’s all you need to wake up fresh-faced and clean your skin before bed, but another morning rinse is good idea.
-Bacteria from your saliva and oils from your hair are quickly transmitted to your face and eyes when you are tossing and turning in the night.
-And even though you were constantly washing your pillow cases, an A.M.
-The best technique is to cleanse.
-Only keep in mind that if you have especially sensitive skin, you do not want to use a cleanser twice a day, so you may end up rinsing only in the morning with water (or at night, depending on your preferences).
+Bacteria from your saliva and oils from your hair are quickly transmitted to your face and eyes when you turn in the night.
+And even though you were constantly washing your pillow cases, the best technique is to cleanse.
+Only keep in mind that if you have sensitive skin especially, you do not want to use a cleanser twice a day, so you may end up rinsing only in the morning with water (or at night, depending on your preferences).

 Mistake #3: Turning the temperature of the water too high

 Hot water is no friend to your skin, particularly a sensitive area like your face.
-It can feel good in the shower or when you’ve just returned from a cold winter day, but you’re messing with how your skin protects itself and can cause harm.
+It can feel good in the shower or when you’ve just returned from a cold windy day.

-Extreme temperatures like hot, steamy showers or boiling water can cause blood vessel dilation and delicate tissue breakdown.
-Therefore, hot water naturally strips skin of the required oil barrier which helps to maintain the integrity of the skin.
+Extreme temperatures like hot, steamy showers or boiling water can cause blood vessel dilation and breakdown delicate tissue.
+Therefore, hot water naturally strips the oily skin which helps to maintain the integrity of the skin.
 That means your skin can dry out faster and over time become more itchy and flaky.
-Using the lukewarm water instead to wash your hair.
+Instead of that Use the lukewarm water to wash your face.

-Mistake #4: Use the wrong skin type cleanser
+Mistake #4: Using the wrong skin type cleanser

 Mistake #5: Achieving a soap bar to wash your face

-If you’re lucky enough not to have sensitive skin, you may hit a random soap bar, lather up and start your day.
-Yet these harsh cleansers will strip the skin of the natural hydration, which will leave the damaged blood vessels inflamed and red to your face.
-Use gentle cleansers can value your skin’s pH balance.
+If you’re lucky enough not to have sensitive skin, you may hit a random soap bar, use it and start your day.
+Yet these harsh cleansers will strip the natural skin, which will leave the damaged blood vessels inflamed and redness on your face.
+Using gentle cleansers can maintain your skin’s pH balance.
 You prefer Dove Sensitive Skin Beauty Bar and organic items like Pledge Organic Nourishing Coconut Milk Facial Cleanser if you want to keep it easy.
-Neither can irritate the skin and have enough gentleness to use twice a day.
-This is the best way to wash face.
+It will not irritate the skin and have enough gentleness to use twice a day.
+This is the best way to wash your face.